little-scale/scales/README.md

 # scales
-In Arduino, force a MIDI pitch values to fit either within a major or minor scale.
+In Arduino, force a MIDI pitch value to fit either within a major or minor scale.

 Simply use either scales.major(i) or scales.minor(i) where i is the MIDI pitch number